ionic-team/stencil-site/docs/framework-integration/react.md

 :::

-Verify or install Typescript v5.0 or later in your project:
+Verify or install TypeScript v5.0 or later in your project:

 ```bash npm2yarn
 # Install dependency